Gene Roddenberry: Religious views

-Roddenberry said of Christianity, "How can I take seriously a God-image that requires that I prostrate myself every seven days and praise it?
-That sounds to me like a very insecure personality."
-At one point, he worked a similar opinion, which was to have been stated by a Vulcan, into the plot for Star Trek: The God Thing.
 Before his death, Roddenberry became close friends with philosopher Charles Musès, who said that Roddenberry's views were "a far cry from atheism".
 Roddenberry explained his position thus: "It's not true that I don't believe in God.
 I believe in a kind of God.
 It's just not other people's God.
 I reject religion.
 I accept the notion of God."
 He had an ongoing interest in other people's experiences with religion, and called Catholicism "a very beautiful religion.
 An art form."
 However, he said that he dismissed all organized religions, saying that for the most part, they acted like a "substitute brain... and a very malfunctioning one".
 Roddenberry was also critical of how the public looked at certain religions, noting that when the King David Hotel bombing took place in 1946, the American public accepted it as the action of freedom fighters, whereas a car bombing by a Muslim in Beirut is condemned as a terrorist act.
 While he agreed that both parties were wrong in their use of violence, he said that the actions of both were undertaken because of their strong religious beliefs.

 According to Ronald D. Moore, Roddenberry "felt very strongly that contemporary Earth religions would be gone by the 23rd century".
 Brannon Braga said that Roddenberry made it known to the writers of Star Trek and Star Trek: The Next Generation that religion, superstition, and mystical thinking were not to be included.
 Even a mention of marriage in a script for an early episode of The Next Generation resulted in Roddenberry's chastising the writers.
 Nicholas Meyer said that Star Trek had evolved "into sort of a secular parallel to the Catholic Mass".
 Roddenberry compared the franchise to his own philosophy by saying: "Understand that Star Trek is more than just my political philosophy, my racial philosophy, my overview on life and the human condition."
 He was awarded the 1991 Humanist Arts Award from the American Humanist Association.